malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 In order to respond to the environment, the individual interprets those spike trains by applying knowledge of the environment and of the individuals own body.
 The resultant interpretation: an action plan that is sent as further spike trains via effector nerves to muscles.
 Or perhaps the individual simply chooses to think more about the environment.
 Thus the semiotic process forms a repeating cycle of representation and interpretation, as illustrated below.
 This plays out in the communication between brain regions.
 It also plays out at the whole system level during multi-iteration processing.

 Importantly, spike train representations have the same informational bottleneck effect as discussed earlier.
 For example, if we consider some localised region of brain, whatever processing that occurs is through the activity of many layers involving hundreds or thousands of neurons.
 The activity of those neurons, and the synapses between them, is potentially impacted by dynamic static held within the neurons and synapses.
 In contrast, only a small subset of synapses convey messages to other regions of the brain.
-Whatever region receives those messages re-constructs meaning through the addition of its own knowledge.
-That knowledge is inherent through its structure and the learning processes that have tuned it throughout the individuals lifetime.
+Whatever region receives those messages re-constructs meaning through the addition of its own knowledge - knowledge that is inherent through its structure and the learning processes that have tuned it throughout the individuals lifetime.

 ![cognitive semiotics](files/Paper-on-Loops-in-AI-and-Consciousness-brain-semiotics.jpg)

+One question arises.
+Where is the object in such cyclic semiotic processes?
+From a computational point of view, the question is not an interesting one as the processes will continue to function regardless of how we understand them - after all, semiotics is just a tool for analysis, rather than a statement about how the world must be.
+But perhaps from a philosophical perspective we may gain some extra insight, or at the least another reference point for further discussion.
+From the outside world we have the example of a real physical lion, a cartoon image representing it, and the mental concept created in the mind of the interpreter upon seeing the cartoon image.
+The object, the lion, is a thing that exists and has a reality extending through time.
+In a multi-iteration cognitive semiotic process, the object of the next iteration is the interpretation of the current interpretation.
+But even the interpretation seems nebulous.

+The discussion one paragraph before gives the example of a brain region producing a spike train representation that it supplies through its synaptic connection to other brain regions.
+That is a representation of its interpretation.
+Where is the interpretation?
+The interpretation never exists.
+At least, it never exists as a single whole entity with all its component parts being present at the same time.
+Rather, as the individual neurons fire, performing their individual proto-computations, they construct individually some small part of the whole interpretation and then immediately forget it.
+The immediately next neurons pick up from there and construct, individually again, other small parts of the whole interpretation.
+At the same time, each synaptic connection between individual neurons supplies only a spike-train representation, as part of a semiotic process at a finer level of granularity.
+By the time that the wave of neural activity reaches the edge of our arbitrarily chosen brain region, only the finer-grained representation of the final outgoing synaptic connections exist.

+So, in computational infinite-semiosis, objects are past interpretations, but interpretations are nebulous and exist only as the sequence of activities spanning many neurons over a course of time.
+And representations are no better - they exist only as a sequence of electrical spikes, spanning many synapses, over a period of time.
+More brutally, in computational infinite-semiosis, at any given instantaneous moment in time, nothing ever exists in its complete form except the interpreters, with their background (learned) knowledge ready to be applied as representations pass transiently through them.

 ## Semiotic Analysis of Control Processes
+_todo_:
+* what semiotics tells us about the architecture of standard control -> no self-interpretation loop
+* what semiotics tells us about the meta-management architecture -> self-interpretation loop

 _..todo..would it work better just calling these examples?.._

-Let us analyse control processes and their meta-management in terms of semiotics.
+I shall now return to the question of control processes and meta-management, by examining them in terms of semiotics.

 First I must recognise that the distinction I have made between control process and meta-management is now somewhat arbitrary.
 I can't do justice to a full rectification just yet and so will not attempt it.
 I will simply note that here it is useful to split meta-management into a short-term form focussed on the immediate task, and a longer-term meta-learning form.
 As such, we shall now analyse three forms of processing, recognising that this doesn't cover all forms of processing in the brain:
 * standard control
 * task-focused CP state trajectory control
 * meta-learning